diablokitty/reading_notes/201_Reading_Notes_03.md

-# Day Three Reading Questions:
+# Reading Notes for Day 3 of 201:

 - Reading Learn HTML
 Ordered and Unordered lists.